Podcastindex-org/podcast-namespace/API/Chapters.md

 ### Authentication
 Thir API will use the mechanism already used by the [PodcastIndex.org API](https://podcastindex-org.github.io/docs-api/#auth).
-The Chapters Provider will provide a couple `apiKey` and `apiSecret` which will be displayed on the user dashboard so that the podcaster can copy them and paste them on his Podcast Hosting configuration panel.
+The Chapters Provider will provide a couple `apiKey` and `apiSecret` which will be displayed on the user dashboard so that the podcaster can copy and paste them on his Podcast Hosting configuration panel.
 Fields:
 - `User-Agent`: Mandatory
 Please identify the system/product you are using to make this request.